 Everyone says you shouldn't judge a book by its cover, but it is human nature to do so.
 You will be judged on how you present yourself during the interview, from the way you talk and your body language, to how you dress.

-If you don't know how to dress, ask the recruiter or someone connected to the company.
+If you're not sure of the company's dress code, ask the recruiter or someone connected to the company.
 Sloane Barbour, regional director at Jobspring, said to overdress if you're not sure.
 If the hiring manager says business casual and you perceive it as jeans and a polo shirt, you may be better off wearing slacks and a button-down unless it's communicated to you that jeans are appropriate, he said.

 5. Lack of preparation and engagement